Gir Kesar: History

-The mango was grown in 1931 by Junagadh Wazir Sale Bhai in Vanthali.
+The mango was grown in 1931 by Junagadh Wazir Salé Bhai in Mangrol Junagadh.
 About 75 grafts were then planted in the foothills of Girnar at the Junagadh Laal Dori farm.
 The mango is said to have been known as "Kesar" since 1934 when the Nawab of Junagadh Muhammad Mahabat Khan III said "This is Kesar" looking at the orange pulp of the fruit—kesar being Gujrati/Hindi for saffron.

 Production

 The Kesar mango is grown in an approximate area of 20,000 hectare in the districts of Junagadh and Amreli in the Saurashtra region of Gujarat, with an estimated annual production of two lakh tonnes.
 However, only the mango grown around the Gir sanctuary area is officially known as "Gir Kesar mango".

 This variety of mango is usually produced to the market in April-May and should be harvested at green mature stage, with the cultivation beginning around October after the monsoon season.
 Kesar variety is among the most expensive varieties of the fruit.

+Kesar mangoes are considered a rich source of various Vitamins, including A, C, E, and B6.
+These vitamins are essential for your overall well-being.
+Together, they support a strong immune system and also promote healthy skin.
+The combination of these vitamins helps in the absorption of other essential vitamins and minerals in the body.
+According to GirKesar.